 Safe Kids Grand Forks also offers boating safety resources from our Kids Don't Float Water Safety Activity Book.
 Download a copy here:

 Annually, Safe Kids Grand Forks and the US Army Corps of Engineers present a water safety and boating course entitled Kids Don't Float.
 Children in grades 2 - 6, along with their parents or teachers are invited to participate in this 2-hour course offered at the UND Hyslop pool.

 During the day, selected classes from the Grand Forks School System and surrounding communities attend the course.
 Class participation (school and grade) varies somewhat from year to year.

 The class consists of a 40 minute interactive presentation on water and boating safety, followed by 5 skill stations.
 These include:

 - Fatal Vision Goggles

 - Sample Boating Skills (in battery-operated 2 person boats in the pool)

-Major event sponsors include: U.S. Army Corps of Engineers, University of North Dakota, ND Game & Fish, US Coast Guard Auxiliary, Altru's YMCA, Choice Health & Fitness and Safe Kids Grand Forks.
+Major event sponsors include: U.S. Army Corps of Engineers, University of North Dakota, ND Game & Fish, US Coast Guard Auxiliary, Choice Health & Fitness, Altru's Family YMCA, Grand Forks County Sheriff's Department, Altru Health System and Safe Kids Grand Forks.

-- Under 30# - These are designed for an infant and have additional cushion/floatation in the head and neck area to help babies float with their face up and out of the water.
+- Under 30 pounds - These are designed for an infant and have additional cushion/floatation in the head and neck area to help babies float with their face up and out of the water.

-- 90# and above – These are designed for adults or children over 90#.
+- 90 pounds and above – These are designed for adults or children over 90 pounds.